 You can always check what the very best rates on the market are by looking at our best buy tables.

 As mentioned above, Flagstone does not cover the whole of the UK savings market, although it does have partnerships with 43 UK banks, some of which offer very competitive rates.

 However, just because these accounts are on the platform, this doesn’t automatically mean they are market leading – so it makes sense to check the competition on our best buy tables or call one of our savings experts on 0800 011 9705.

 If you meet the criteria, the Flagstone Cash Platform could be the solution to your cash needs, as you can open multiple savings accounts, with multiple providers without having to make multiple applications.

 And as the platform offers access to easy access and notice accounts, as well as fixed rate bonds, if you are looking for a way to earn significantly more than your high street bank is offering, this could be the simple solution you need, compared to leaving your funds languishing in low rates and unprotected.

 - The minimum deposit on the platform is currently £250,000 and the individual products have a minimum deposit of £75,000 or greater.
-(However, as mentioned earlier, both of these thresholds are to be significantly reduced in early 2019).

 - The application and the opening of accounts is all done online, although this platform works a little differently.
 While it is an execution only and online service, an adviser will speak to you initially, in order to create a bespoke illustration, which will indicate the returns and security you could achieve and to explain how it all works.